th3gentleman-MubinGirach/hadoop-cluster/roles/install_jdk/README.md

-copy
+install_jdk
 =========

-This role would copy the ".rpm" packages for hadoop and jdk installation which are located under files folder
+This role would download the ".rpm" packages for jdk, save it in /root/ directory &  further install it.